 It wasn’t until around the 19th century when the book began to obtain worldwide recognition.
 It is now one of the most visited tourist attractions in Dublin, with people coming far and wide to get a glimpse of the manuscript.
 Inside the library where the book is housed is an unforgettable experience as if you’ve walked into a film set its that cool.

 Have you ever been to Trinity College in Dublin?
-We would love to hear any experiences you have.
+We would love to hear any experiences you have in the comments below.